Havoc Demon Hunter DPS Easy Mode — The War Within (11.1.0)

 Beginner Single-Target Talents for Havoc Demon Hunter

-Havoc has a few different single-target build options, but the most flexible
+Havoc has a few different single-target build options, but the optimal pick

 Be sure to make use of the 'Export Talents' button to import the best build directly into your game!